Table of Contents

 Although dentures are considered permanent replacements for missing teeth, you should not wear them all the time.
 The only exception is when you are trying out a new set.
 Your dentist may suggest keeping them in your mouth overnight.
 This is to ensure a proper fit.

-However, once your dentures fit snugly in your mouth, you will have to get used to removing them nightly.
+However, once your dentures fit snugly in your mouth, you will have to remove them every night.
 False teeth are intended to be worn just when you are awake and active.
 You should remove them to sleep.

-How To Correctly Clean and Care For Dentures
+How Do You Properly Clean and Care For Dentures?

 Here is a denture cleaning routine to take care of your false teeth: